-Accrued interest, as mentioned above, is a part of the accrual-based accounting system.
+Accrued interest is a part of the accrual-based accounting system.
 When interest becomes due, whether payable or receivable, it is recorded in the books of accounts, not on the date it is paid or received.
 This is to satisfy the matching concept and the revenue recognition principle of accounting.
 Accrued interest works by accumulating overtime on a loan or investment that has an interest rate attached to it.

-Accrued interest is calculated for a specified accrual period.
+Accrued interest formula is calculated for a specified accrual period.
 For this, the following formula is used:

 Here, the face value of the loan is the principal amount.
 In the case of a bond or security, it is the given face value.
 Further, dividing the interest rate by 365 gives you the daily interest rate.
 Multiply this by the number of days in the accrual period to calculate the figure of accrued interest.